Quantum Turing Machines Computations and Measurements: Quantum Turing Machines

-According to this definition, in a configuration $\langle \alpha, q, \beta\rangle$ the string $\alpha$ does not start with a $\Box$, and $\beta$ does not end with a $\Box$.
-However, since it will be useful to manipulate configurations which are extended with blank cells to the right (of the right content) or to the left (of the left content), we equate configurations up to the three equivalence relations induced by the following equations
+In a canonical plain configuration $\langle \alpha, q, \beta, i\rangle$ the string $\alpha$ does not start with a $\Box$, and $\beta$ does not end with a $\Box$.
+This ensures that each tape corresponds to a unique canonical plain configuration, and vice versa.
+However, since it will be useful to manipulate configurations which are extended with blank cells to the right (of the right content) or to the left (of the left content), we shall also consider plain configurations $\langle \alpha, q, \beta, i\rangle$ in which there is no restriction on $\alpha$ and $\beta$ and we equate them up to the three equivalence relations induced by the following equations

+It is readily seen that any plain configuration is equivalent to a unique canonical plain configuration, and that two configurations are equivalent iff they are in the same state, the address of the head is the same, and they correspond to the same tape.